balajiiyer/samosa/docs/source/index.rst

 UI
 ---

-Samosa prints a leaderboard by making an AJAX request to the API
+Samosa prints a leaderboard by making an AJAX request to the API.
+Check ui/leaderboard.html for the source.

 Contribute